Rocket men: Red Sox pitchers mow down 20 Rangers

 "I've been working hard all week trying to clean up my mechanics a little bit, trying to get back to the way I was throwing last year," Pomeranz said.
 "Along with that comes pitch usage.
 I threw my slider/cutter a lot more today, and I was throwing a couple changeups.
 I pretty much was throwing everything for strikes."

-When Pomeranz pitches so effectively, the Red Sox's rotation is formidable, particularly if David Price is able to make a successful return next week from a spring-training elbow issue.
+When Pomeranz pitches so effectively, the Red Sox's rotation is formidable, particularly if David Price is able to make a successful return next week from a spring training elbow issue.

 Kimbrel, meanwhile, has been an exclamation point at the end of Red Sox games, piling up 40 strikeouts against only two walks in 20⅔ innings.
 He has a 0.87 ERA and 12 saves in 13 opportunities.